wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-voip-push-notifications-with-callkit.md

     }
 }
 ```

-Replace `ALICE_JWT` with the JWT you generated earlier, in a production environment this is where you would fetch a JWT fro your authentication server/endpoint.
+Replace `ALICE_JWT` with the JWT you generated earlier, in a production environment, this is where you would fetch a JWT fro your authentication server/endpoint.
 With this new class, you will need to move the call Client SDK code from the `ViewController` class to the `ClientManager` class.
 The two classes will communicate with `NotificationCenter` observers.
 Make the following changes to your `ViewController` class:

 ```swift
 class ViewController: UIViewController {